 In September 2001 CBBC continuity, which up till now had steadfastly remained in 4:3, switched to 16:9.
 The idents remained from 1997, but were re-cut, speeded up and converted to widescreen.

-These changes were a short term measure - as on 11th February 2002 CBBC relaunched with a whole new look and the start of two new digital channels - CBeebies for pre-school children, and the CBBC channel for 6-13 year olds.
-Children's presentation on BBC1 in the afternoons and BBC2 in the mornings also took on this new look and used the same branding.
+On 11th February 2002 CBBC relaunched with a whole new look and the start of two new digital channels - CBeebies for pre-school children, and the CBBC channel for 6-13 year olds.
+Children's presentation on BBC1 in the afternoons and BBC2 in the mornings also took on this new look and used the same blob-based branding.

 With the launch of the channel, the presenting team expanded considerably, with the list of new recruits including Michael 'Abs' Absalom and Ortis Deley (both seen here), Jake Humphrey, Sophie McDonnell, Simon Grant and Andrew Hayden-Smith.
 Meanwhile, Richard McCourt and Dominic Wood returned to present in the CBBC studio until they landed their own show in August 2002, Dick and Dom in da Bungalow.